North And South Korea Agree To Cross Border Reunions For Families Divided By Korean War

 Unfortunately, many if not most of the survivors of the terrible struggle were never able to see their loved ones on the other side of the border, having expired before diplomacy had improved enough to make such a trek possible.
 As of March this year, over half of the South Koreans that had signed up to take part in reunions between the two nations had passed away.

 The current reunion program began in the year 2000 – replacing a less significant program begun in the mid 1980s – and follows another keystone peace summit between the two Koreas.
-Reunions under the current program were initially held each and every year until increasingly tensions between the administrations of both nations grew strained.
+Reunions under the current program were initially held each and every year until increasing tensions between the administrations of both nations grew strained.